 look after her.

-Bo ndatahe Simbegwire aba kutile kwa ndu, batofumana musiyo wahae mukungulu.
+Bo ndatahe Simbegwire haba kutile kwa ndu, batofumana musiyo wahae mukungulu.
 “Kuezahalile sikamani, Anita?”
 Babuza ka pilu ye bukiti.
 Musali muhulu atalusa kuli Simbegwire ubalehile.
 “Nenibata kuli anikuteke,” abulela.
 “Kono mwendi nenitatafalile hahulu.”
-Bo ndatahe Simbegwire bazwa fa ndu ni kulatelela nzila yeliba kwa kanukana.
-Baliba kwahae ya kezelaa bona kuyo buza haiba baboni Simbegwire.
+Bo ndatahe Simbegwire bazwa fa lapa ni kulatelela nzila yeliba kwa lyabwa.
+Baliba kwa lapa ya kezelaa bona kuyo buza haiba neba muboni Simbegwire.

 When Simbegwire’s father returned